ZanderCow/flowrypublic/README.md

 ### 7. Make a Version Tag and deploy

 - Once you have enough features that satisfy a quality update, make a new version tag.
 - When it's made, GitHub Actions will automatically run the `docker-compose.test.yml` to ensure everything still works, then it will use a Terraform script to set up production-ready code and deploy it.
+- I am considering setting up a staging environment, that replicates the production-ready one.

 ## Automated Developer Environment Setup